 6. Don’t Overshare

 A successful social media presence should abide by the Goldilocks principle; the frequency in which you post shouldn’t be too much or too little, but just right.
 Constant posting has a negative effect that can lead to quick unfollows and unsubscribes.
 With Twitter, you can tweet a half dozen times per day and be fine.
-On Facebook, aim for two to three posts a day, and one to two posts per day for LinkedIn.
-The key is to be aware of your posting schedule; space out posts for optimal reach and minimal follower aggravation.
+On Facebook, aim for one to two posts a day, and the same goes for LinkedIn.
+The key is to be aware of your posting schedule.
+Use platform analytics to decide what works best for your audience.
+Your goal should always be optimal reach and minimal follower aggravation.

 7. Do Entertain and Inform More Than You Sell